-6.4 Installer Issue
+6.10 Installer Issue

-Note that the Linux installer was tested only on a host with Ubuntu 12.0.4.

-When uninstalling the Kinetis SDK, the system variable KSDK_PATH will remain set in the Windows Registry until the next PC reboot.
-If you attempt to install the Kinetis SDK before rebooting the PC, the installer will think that the previous instance is still be valid and may not set the KSDK_PATH variable correctly.
-Reboot your PC after uninstalling the Kinetis SDK to avoid this problem.
+The Linux[®] OS installer was tested only on a host with Ubuntu 12.04 and 14.04 LTS.
+When uninstalling the Kinetis SDK, the system variable KSDK_PATH remains set in the Windows Registry until the next PC reboot.
+If you attempt to install the Kinetis SDK before rebooting the PC, the installer thinks that the previous instance is still valid and may not set the KSDK_PATH variable correctly.
+Reboot the PC after uninstalling the Kinetis SDK to avoid this issue.